Burglar Alarm Systems | Security Camera Systems | Greater Houston Area | Home Automation | Fire Alarms

 - Are technicians available after hours?
 OnDuty Systems has on-call technicians 24/7/365

-- What is their average time to respond to service calls?
+- What is their average time to respond to emergency service calls?
 You should hear from our staff within one (1) hour from placing a call.

 - What happens if the electricity goes out?
 Major power outages are prime time for burglars.
 Your system comes with battery backup.
 This should last for brief power interruptions.